 How are you thinking about the film’s journey and future now that it has premiered?

-I was also happy to be in the company of another Nigerian film there, which felt like a wake-up call to take global audiences seriously.
+I was thrilled to be in the company of another Nigerian film there, and my hope is that financiers and the film industry take global audiences more seriously.
 I think this film is really scratching the surface of a much larger story that needs to be told, and that is what I am hoping this momentum builds into.
-The effects of the Biafran War on so many young people is not something we have talked about enough, and that is something I want to explore in a deeper way.
+The effects of the Biafran War on so many young people are not something we have talked about enough, and it’s something I want to explore in a deeper way.

 Adedamola Adedayo is a film journalist and critic with special interest in African cinema.
 Through writing and audiovisual mediums, he creates conversations around cinema in Africa and the Diaspora.
 You can find him on Instagram @jonesthegoodboy and X on AdedamolaAdeda4.